Latest guidance from the Catholic Bishop’s Conference (as of 19th July 2021). The important points for church use are summarised:

 St Anthony’s will accommodate this by designating the Lady Chapel as an area where 1m+ social distancing will be maintained.
 We suggest that parishioners who want to use this facility enter and leave the church by the side door.

-Fr Mark and the Pastoral Team wish to:
+Fr Mark and the Pastoral Team wish to reiterate that:

 Mass times and church opening.

 All masses are now public and live-streamed at stanthonyofpadua.org.uk/livestream/

 Weekday and Saturday morning Masses at 9 am.

 Private prayer with exposition of the Blessed Sacrament is from 5:45 – 6:15 pm on Saturday.

 Confessions can be arranged by appointment or can be heard between 5:45 – 6:15 pm on Saturday (during exposition of the Blessed Sacrament).

 The Rosary is recited after the 9 am Friday Mass. see the mass intentions in the bulletin.